 Copyright © Nucleus Medical Media, Inc.

-End-stage renal disease (ESRD) refers to a permanent condition in which the kidneys are no longer able to filter waste from the blood.
-As the wastes build up, the tiny filters in the kidneys continue to lose their filtering ability.
+End-stage renal disease (ESRD) is a permanent condition in which the kidneys are no longer able to filter waste from the blood.
+As the wastes build up, the tiny filters (nephrons) in the kidneys continue to lose their filtering ability.
 Although damage to the nephrons may occur suddenly after an injury or poisoning, many kidney diseases take years or decades to cause noticeable damage.
 ESRD is generally diagnosed when kidney function drops to 10% of normal.
-The two most common causes of ESRD are:
+The 2 most common causes of ESRD are:

 What are the risk factors for end-stage renal disease?